ajcr/ajcr.github.io/_posts/2023-11-4-hypergeometric-calculators.md

     draw_criteria: dict[str, list[int]]
 ```

-We need to use these numbers as the input to some algorithm to generate the correct answer to show to the user.

 Let's look at a question where we have more than two kinds of item.
 ```
 PROBABILITY DRAW 7
 FROM king = 4, queen = 4, jack = 4, other = 40
 WHERE king >= 2 AND queen <= 3 AND jack = 0
 ```
-We'd store this as:
+We'd store this query as:
 ```python
 calc = Calculation(
     draw_size=7,